10 Best Beginner Table Saws 2023 – Top Picks & Reviews

 2. Bosch 4100-09 Table Saw

 For our runner-up, we have the Bosch 4100-09.
-This is a high-quality table saw that is very much like the DEWALT DW745, in that it handles very well and it’s relatively easy to use, along with the fact that it cuts through just about anything with ease and it feels good when you use it.
+This is a high-quality table saw that is very much like the DEWALT DW745 in that it handles very well and is relatively easy to use, along with the fact that it cuts through just about anything with ease and feels good when you use it.
 That said, there are two reasons why the Bosch 4100-09 is not our number one.

-The first reason is that it isn’t very easy to carry around and to take places.
-If you’re working on a bigger project, you’re going to need to do that, and the Bosch 4100-09 has some difficulty with that due to the size, weight, and general heft of the table saw itself.
-This is, sadly, a fairly big concern for most, and while it is an excellent piece of equipment overall, we can’t give it the top spot due to this lack of portability which affects its ease of use.
-As for the second reason, this is because the motor has a bit of difficulty at times – not that often, but a few times – and we have had no such issues with the DEWALT DW745.
+The first reason is that it isn’t very easy to carry around and take places.
+If you’re working on a bigger project, you’re going to need to do that, and the Bosch 4100-09 has some difficulty with that due to its size, weight, and general heft of the table saw itself.
+This is, sadly, a fairly big concern for most, and while it is an excellent piece of equipment overall, we can’t give it the top spot due to this lack of portability, which affects its ease of use.
+As for the second reason, this is because the motor has a bit of difficulty at times —not that often, but still a few times—and we have had no such issues with the DEWALT DW745.